Jim Fusilli

 Jim Fusilli is (born July 17, 1953) is an American journalist, essayist and novelist.
 He served as the rock-and-pop critic for The Wall Street Journal from 2009 to 2018, and contributed to NPR’s All Things Considered.
 He has written nine novels and is also the author of the Pet Sounds entry in Bloomsbury Publishing’s 33 1/3 series.
+Fusilli is host and executive producer of the podcast Writers at Work.

 Early life and education

 Vincent James Fusilli Jr. was born in Hoboken, New Jersey.
 He majored in English at St. Peter’s College (now Saint Peter’s University) where he was a critic for the student newspaper, the Pauw Wow.
 While in college, Fusilli joined the Teamsters Local 560 as a clerk at Smith Transport, headquartered in Hoboken.

 Writing career

 Journalism

 After graduation in 1975, he served as an intern at The Jersey Journal, where he wrote a weekly column on popular music.
 He also contributed articles to The Record.

 In 1982, Fusilli was hired by Dow Jones & Company, in its Corporate Relations department with responsibility for employee communications.
 Shortly thereafter, he began to contribute to the Journal’s new Leisure and Arts page, whose editor was Raymond Sokolov.
-His essay A Wall Street Rocker was published in The New York Times Magazine in 1986.
+His essay "A Wall Street Rocker" was published in The New York Times Magazine in 1986.

 While continuing his occasional contributions to the Journal, Fusilli left Dow Jones and joined Sanofi, Inc., the U.S. holding company for the Paris-based Sanofi S.A..
-During his 12 years with the company, Fusilli became Vice President, Corporate Communications, a position in which he frequently traveled to Paris, accompanied the chairman and CEO Jean-François Dehecq, and worked with Oscar de la Renta, Yves Saint Laurent and other fashion luminaries whose fragrances were marketed by Sanofi.
+During his 12 years with the company, Fusilli became vice president, Corporate Communications, a position in which he frequently traveled to Paris, accompanied the chairman and CEO Jean-François Dehecq, and worked with Oscar de la Renta, Yves Saint Laurent and other fashion luminaries whose fragrances were marketed by Sanofi.
 He left the company in 2001.

 In 2009, Fusilli was appointed The Wall Street Journal’s rock-and-pop critic, the first in its history, and wrote a weekly column for its Arts section until 2018.